 I'm almost never able to travel internationally just because I have to spend most of my time writing, and travel is very time-consuming.
 I'd love to visit all the countries where my books are published, but if I did that, it would take me five to ten years to write each book, and I don't think you want to wait that long!
 So, no, if you live outside North America, it's unlikely you will see me on tour.

 However, we are trying to do live webcasts with the book releases, so at least you can join us online.
 Remember you can also order signed books from any store that hosts an event, as described above.

 A: I’m sorry, but I can’t respond to emails at the present time.
 Like Percy, I’m pretty ADHD, and there are simply too many messages right now that distract me from my writing.
 If that changes sometime in the future, I will post the information on this website.
 But for now, the best way that I can communicate with you is by writing the best story I can for you to read, and writing it as quickly as I can.
 That’s what I’m working on.
 Thanks for understanding!

 A: Click here for my Facebook page.
 My blog and tweets feed into my Facebook page, but I'm not an active Facebook user.
-I don't read or respond to messages through Facebook.
+I never read or respond to messages through Facebook.
 As mentioned above, this is so I can keep focused on my writing.